ourresearch/openalex-institution-parsing/README.md

 * V1 (current)

 ### Model Development
-You can find an explanation of the modeling process at the following link:
+You can find an explanation of the modeling and deployment process at the following link:
 --INSERT LINK HERE---